 Short-Term Incentive Compensation.
-All of the Named Executive Officers were eligible to earn a short-term incentive compensation payment under the Incentive Compensation Policy or, for Mr. Robin, under an arrangement that mirrors the Incentive Compensation Policy.
-Please see "Compensation Discussion and Analysis-Current Executive Compensation Program Elements-Short-Term Incentive Compensation and Discretionary Bonuses" for a description of the material terms of the Incentive Compensation Policy and Mr. Robin's related short-term incentive compensation arrangement.
+All of the NEOs were eligible to earn a short-term incentive compensation payment under the Incentive Compensation Policy or, for Mr. Robin, under an arrangement that mirrors the Incentive Compensation Policy.
+These opportunities are reflected in the "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards" columns of the table above.
+Please see "Compensation Discussion and Analysis-Current Executive Compensation Program Elements-Short-Term Incentive Compensation" for a description of the material terms of the Incentive Compensation Policy and Mr. Robin's related short-term incentive compensation arrangement.

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END FOR 2011
+OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END FOR 2014

-The following table includes certain information with respect to the value of all unexercised options and stock awards previously awarded to the Named Executive Officers as of December 31, 2011.
+The following table includes certain information with respect to the value of all unexercised options previously awarded to the NEOs as of December 31, 2014.